-The Transponder Working Group has been involved in a number of activities in transponder and one-way ranging.
-Ground based hardware simulations for laser transponder operations at interplanetary distances have been successfully carried out within the frame of the Transponder Working Group.
+The Transponder Working Group has been involved in one-way ranging and time transfer programs.
+The first time transfer experiment T2L2 is under way on the satellite Jason-2; time transfer to an accuracy of 100 ps has been demonstrated with potential of greater accuracy as the data analysis continues.
+A second time transfer proposal (ELT) utilizing a laser link for the atomic clock ensemble in space (ACES) mission on the ISS has progressed to the point that it is ready to be accepted for the baseline design of ACES.
+The transponder working group also actively supports LRO, where one-way laser ranging from the ILRS Network is being used to improve the orbit calculations for the laser altimeter and surface positioning.
+Ground-based hardware simulations for planning and designing laser transponder operations at interplanetary distances have been successfully carried out within the frame of the Transponder Working Group.
 Results are promising and currently under review at "Planetary and Space Science".
-The first time transfer experiment T2L2 is under way on the satellite Jason 2.
-A second time transfer proposal (ELT) utilizing a laser link for the atomic clock ensemble in space (ACES) mission on the ISS has progressed to the point that it is ready to be accepted for the baseline design of ACES.
-The transponder working group also actively supports LRO, where oneway laser ranging will improve the orbit calculations for the laser altimeter.
+A BLITS type satellite at 1000 - 2000 km altitude could help this activity with its low satellite signature characteristics.